csnp/qramm/README.md

 ## About QRAMM

-The **Quantum-Ready Assessment & Maturity Model (QRAMM)** is an open-source framework designed to help organizations systematically assess and improve their readiness for the post-quantum cryptography transition.
+The **Quantum Readiness Assurance Maturity Model (QRAMM)** is an open-source framework designed to help organizations systematically assess and improve their readiness for the post-quantum cryptography transition.
 Developed by the **CyberSecurity NonProfit (CSNP)**, QRAMM provides a comprehensive methodology for evaluating quantum security risks and implementing quantum-safe security measures.

 ### Framework Authors